napari/docs/docs/plugins/advanced_topics/widget_communication.md

 ## Access a widget by name with `viewer.window.dock_widgets`

-If access a target widget, but without creating it, use the `dock_widgets` property.
+If the goal is to access a target widget, without creating a widget, use the `dock_widgets` property.
-The `dock_widgets` provide access to read-only mapping of all docked widgets in the viewer.
+The `dock_widgets` property provides access to a read-only mapping of all docked widgets in the viewer.

 This method returns the widget itself, not the `QtViewerDockWidget` wrapper.